5 Inference for simple linear regression

 To calculate the test statistic, the estimated slope is shifted by the mean, and then rescaled by the standard error.
 Let’s consider what we learn from the test statistic.
 Recall that by the Central Limit Theorem, the distribution of β^1 is N(β1,SEβ^1).
 Because we conduct hypothesis testing under the assumption the null hypothesis is true, we are assuming that the mean of this distribution of β1=0.

-The test statistic is calculated by shifting the observed slope by the hypothesized mean 0 and rescaling it by SEβ^1, defined in .
+Since the hypothesized mean is β1=0, we shift by 0 and rescale by SEβ^1, defined in .
 Thus, the test statistic is the number of standard errors the estimated slope is from the hypothesized mean of the sampling distribution.
 The magnitude of the test statistic |T| provides a measure of how far the observed slope is from the center of the distribution, and the sign of T indicates whether the observed slope is above (positive sign) or below (negative sign) the hypothesized mean of 0.

 Consider the magnitude of the test statistic, |T|.
 Do you think test statistics with small magnitude provide evidence in support or against the null hypothesis?
 What about test statistics with large magnitude?